liferay/liferay-docs/develop/tutorials/articles/120-customizing/02-overriding-liferay-services.markdown

 Why might you need to customize Liferay services?
 Perhaps you've added a custom field to Liferay's `User` object and you want its value to be saved whenever the `addUser` or `updateUser` methods of Liferay's API are called.
-Or maybe you want to add some additional logging functionality to some of Liferay's APIs.
+Or maybe you want to add some additional logging functionality to some Liferay APIs or other services built using [Service Builder](/develop/tutorials/-/knowledge_base/7-1/service-builder).
 Whatever your case may be, Liferay's service wrappers provide easy-to-use extension points for customizing Liferay's services.